-Assessment Optional Midterm (30%): multiple-choice, closed-book test.
-Participation is voluntary and open to all students, however students cannot opt to refuse the Midterm grade in case of pass.
+Assessment Optional Midterm: multiple-choice, closed-book test.
+Participation is voluntary and open to all students.
 Detailed instructions are provided at the beginning of the course.
-Final Exam (70% for students who passed the Optional Midterm grade; 100% for students who did not attend or did not pass the Optional Midterm): closed-book exam with a combination of multiple-choice questions and essay questions.
+Final Exam: closed-book exam with a combination of multiple-choice questions and essay questions.
 A practice exam is available at the beginning of the course.
 The quizzes and problems included in the Optional Midterm and the Final Exam aim at assessing the acquisition of knowledge, understanding and ability to apply financial accounting concepts and tools.
-Assessment language English Evaluation criteria and criteria for awarding marks For attending students: Optional Midterm (30%) Final Exam (70%) For non-attending students and recidivists from previous academic years: Final Exam (100%) A student must pass the Final Exam to have a passing grade in the course.
-The grade of the Optional Midterm is valid for 1 academic year only and cannot be carried over beyond the academic year 2022/23.
-Required readings Weygandt, Kimmel and Kieso, Financial Accounting , 4 th edition,
+Assessment language English Evaluation criteria and criteria for awarding marks For attending students: Optional Midterm Final Exam For non-attending students and recidivists from previous academic years: Final Exam A student must pass the Final Exam to have a passing grade in the course.
+The grade of the Optional Midterm is valid for 1 academic year only and cannot be carried over beyond the academic year 2023/24.

-Required readings Weygandt, Kimmel and Kieso, Financial Accounting , 4 th edition, Wiley, 2018.
-ISBN: 978-1-119-50340-8 A detailed schedule with an outline of the textbook chapters required as exam material is provided at the beginning of the course.
+Required readings Textbook: Weygandt, Kimmel and Kieso, Financial Accounting with International Financial Reporting Standards , Wiley.
+Students can choose between these two editions: 4 th edition, 2018.
+ISBN: 978-1-119-50340-8 5 th edition, 2022.
+ISBN: 978-1-119-78700-6 Instructions about the textbook edition used for the Tutorials are given at the beginning of the course.
+A detailed schedule with an outline of the textbook chapters required as exam material is provided at the beginning of the course.
 Supplementary material For each chapter, a selection of practice exercises and problems from the textbook are suggested to facilitate the learning process and the preparation for the exam.
 It is important that students work autonomously to solve these problems after each class to be able to understand the material of the next class.
 The solutions to these problems will be provided in OLE, together with the lecturers' PowerPoint slides discussed in class and other additional readings, problems, and cases.